Poor Countries Fall Behind In Race To Reserve COVID-19 Vaccine

 One reason is tied to the financial might of upper-income nations.
 The world has a limited capacity to manufacture any forthcoming COVID-19 vaccines each year.
 As of October, wealthy countries have claimed the vast majority of that capacity, leaving very little vaccine for low-income countries.
 Specifically, rich countries have already purchased, or are in the process of purchasing, more than 5 billion doses of candidate vaccines before clinical trials have completed.
 India has claimed another 1.6 billion doses, and Brazil has 200 million.
 Fewer than 800 million doses have been earmarked for the world's poorest countries.

-Not all the candidate vaccines will work.
+Not all of the candidate vaccines will work.
 And so rich countries are hedging their bets by reserving more than one candidate, says Dr. Krishna Udayakumar, who led the study at Duke University.

 This just-in-case strategy has an upside: "It's flooding investment into vaccine development and allowing many more candidates to be developed than otherwise would be possible," he says.